starLiteAstro/deepfake-gui-project/README.md

-# CS310 Third Year Project
+# Third Year Project - Deepfake detection interface

 This project is an extension of work done by Wang et al. (2020) and Ricker et al. (2022) found below.